Louis Head: Los Angeles Dodgers

 On February 23, 2019, Head signed a minor league deal with the Los Angeles Dodgers organization.
 He was assigned to the Double-A Tulsa Drillers to begin the season.
 He split the 2019 season between four minor league affiliates, including the Triple-A Oklahoma City Dodgers, registering a 6.34 ERA with 40 strikeouts in 32 2/3 innings of work.
-On November 4, 2019, Head elected free agency.
+Head elected free agency following the season on November 4.

 Seattle Mariners

 On February 27, 2020, Head signed a minor league contract with the Seattle Mariners organization.
-He was assigned to the Triple-A Tacoma Rainiers to begin the season but was released on May 27, 2020.
+He was assigned to the Triple-A Tacoma Rainiers to begin the season but was released on May 27.
 He did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic, and sold solar panels door-to-door in Arizona in his time away from affiliated ball.